Alen Markaryan

-Alen Markaryan, (born 30 June 1966, İstanbul) is a Turkish business entrepreneur, writer, sports columnist and activist.
+Alen Markaryan, (born 30 June 1966) is a Turkish business entrepreneur, writer, sports columnist and activist.
 He is colloquially known of being a notable figure of Çarşı, supporters initiative of Beşiktaş J.K.

 Life

 Markaryan was born on 30 June 1966 in Istanbul.
 He is of Armenian descent.
 He can understand Armenian language, however he cannot speak it.
-He runs a kebap restaurant named "Aleni Kebap" located in Pangaltı, İstanbul.
+He runs a kebap restaurant named "Aleni Kebap" located in Pangaltı, Istanbul.

 Markaryan has regularly attended Beşiktaş games since he was 12 years old.
 He orchestrates pre-game choreographies of football games.

 Markaryan worked at Turkish daily sports newspaper "Fotomaç" and Akşam as sports columnist.